Coverage for eminus/utils.py: 95.36%

 222 Args:

-223 func: Function with a Torch alternative.
+223 func: Function with an alternative implementation.

 224 args: Pass-through arguments.